Learn about Camp Quest Ohio

 How much does Camp Quest Ohio cost?

-The 2016 rates are $575 per camper and $550 for an additional camper from the same family unit.
-Campers who are 17 are eligible for a CIT rate of $350.
+The 2017 rates are $575 per camper and $550 for an additional camper from the same family unit.
+Campers who are 16 or 17 are eligible for a LT (Leadership Training) rate of $400 if they apply and are accepted into the LT program.

 You can register with a credit card using the secure online payment system in the registration section of this web site.
 You can also mail a check to our PO box.